Real Property Report: A document prepared by an Alberta land surveyor which shows the location of buildings and other structures on a property.

 Apply for a relaxation

 A development permit for relaxation of Land Use Bylaw rules is another option.
-After the refusal, the applicant submits color pictures of the non-compliant structure, along with a current land title, the Real Property Report and the applicable fee.
+After the refusal, the applicant submits color pictures of the non-compliant structure, the Real Property Report and the applicable fee.
 See the requirements list for relaxation of an existing structure.
 Relaxations are not guaranteed, as they are evaluated on a case-by-case basis.
 Every relaxation presents unique variables and impacts on the surrounding community.
 Affected parties have an opportunity to provide input.

 Compliance is not always required